 We are currently setting program dates for our 2020 season and will post them by early next year.
 Please contact Alex Agnew at email@example.com with questions.

-A maximum of 20 students will live aboard the Harvey Gamage for the duration of the program, along with a professional crew of nine.
+A maximum of 26 students will live aboard the ship for the duration of the program, along with a professional crew of nine.

-The program is open to high school students age 15-19.
+The program is open to students ages 13-19.

-All students and their parents and/or legal guardians must sign our Code of Conduct Agreement.
-This Code explains grounds for dismissal, including a zero-tolerance policy for social violations, drugs, tobacco, and/or alcohol.
+All trainees and their parents and/or legal guardians must sign our Code of Conduct Agreement.
+This Code explains grounds for dismissal, including a zero-tolerance policy for social violations, drugs, tobacco and/or alcohol.

-Prior to arrival, students receive an informational packet with detailed packing instructions, ship policies, and other practical guidelines.
+Prior to arrival, trainees will receive an informational packet with detailed packing instructions, ship policies and other practical guidelines.
 They’ll also be asked to submit registration documents one month prior to the program start date.

-Students provide their own personal clothing, footwear, and foul-weather gear.
+Trainees must provide their own personal clothing, footwear and foul-weather gear.